VortexInCortex/Pyramid-Maker/README.md

 cursor's position to the start of the frame.
 These two performance optimizations turned the program from a sluggish and choppy animation to one that displays properly!<br>
 <br>
-To also note, this program had to apply basic rasterization techniques to transform shapes we can easily draw with mathematical equations to an image on a screen.
+To also note, this program applies basic rasterization techniques to transform the 3d pyramid to an image on a screen with the help of a triangle edge function for each face, excluding the base.